hrbrmstr/sslsaran/README.md

 # sslsaran

-Tools to Work with Certificate Transparency Logs
+Tools to Work with Certificate Transparency (‘CT’) Logs and Various ‘CT’ ‘APIs’

 ## Description